corpusculejs/corpuscule/packages/element/README.md

 }
 ```

-### `createComputingPair(): {computer: PropertyDecorator, observer: PropertyDecorator}`
+#### `createComputingPair(): ComputingPair`
-Function allows to create a pair of bound decorators, `@observer` and `@computer` that could be used
+Function creates an object that contains a pair of bound decorators, `@observer` and `@computer`
-to create computed properties.
+that could be used to create computed properties.
 * `@computer`.
-This decorator is the main one.
-It applies to a single getter that computes something requiring
+Applies to a single getter that computes something requiring other class properties
-other class properties and depends on their values.
-Once applied, `@computer` calculates result on
+and depends on their values.
+Once applied, `@computer` calculates result on the first getter call,
-the first getter call, memoizes it and then returns memoized result on next calls.
+memoizes it and then returns memoized result on next calls.
 * `@observer`.
-This decorator should be used to mark all dependencies required for the `@computed`.
+Should be used to mark all dependencies required for the `@computed`.
 When they are
-changed, `@observer` marks current computation state as "dirty", and then `@computer` has to
+changed, `@observer` sets current computation state to "dirty", and then `@computer` has to
 recalculate result on the next getter call and memoize it again.

 One computing pair could be applied to any number of properties.
 They just should depend on the same